Blanket vs. Scheduled Personal Property Coverage

 How spoilage coverage protects perishable inventory from power outages and equipment failure, what standard policies exclude, and how to avoid devastating sublimits.

-Stock & Inventory Valuation Methods in Commercial Property Insurance Claims
+Stock and Inventory Valuation in Commercial Property Claims

-How ISO valuation methods determine whether your destroyed inventory is paid at cost, selling price, or finished goods value — and how to push back when the carrier cherry-picks the cheapest method to minimize your recovery.
+How ISO valuation methods decide whether destroyed inventory pays at cost, selling price, or finished goods value, and how to fight the cheapest method.

 Surprising Coverages Most Policyholders Do not Know They Have